intimanjunath/Analogue-clock-usinf-python-/README.md

 Logo provides a way of drawing line graphics and patterns using simple commands such as 'forward' and 'right'.
 Logo is a good way of teaching and learning 'Computational Thinking' or the basics of programming.

 #QUICKSTART-
-TODO - explain how to install python, run IDLE
+how to install python, run IDLE
 In IDLE, click on File > New File.
-Then enter the following:
+Then enter tHE ABOVE CODE > respective code should be saved in .py format > then RUN the code.